When you try to touch your toes, how far do you reach? Are you among those who can barely get their hands past their knees?

 Breathe deeply, and gently hold the stretch for 30 seconds before releasing, and repeating on the other side.
 Perform 3x.

-2. Advanced Hamstring Stretch: PNF
+2. Hamstring PNF (Advanced)

 Some techniques such as Proprioceptive Neuromuscular Facilitation (or PNF for short) and contract-relax can help increase the effectiveness of stretching.
 In between reps, bend your knee and contract your hamstrings by pulling your heel towards your butt.
 Hold for 3-10 seconds, and then straighten the knee again and resume stretching.
 Contracting the muscle in between reps should help it relax into the stretch even more.